Tonyfunman/Thesis/LOVECLIM/README.txt

 This directory takes care of the LOVECLIM part, chapter 3 of the thesis PDF

 In order to get all the figures used in the paper generated, please run Post_Trait_Mult_Freq.py.
-Make sure you have the 18GB 'data' directory contact me if you want it antoine.gilliard@hotmail.fr, it contains all the netCDF files used in the evaluation.
+Make sure you have the 18GB 'data' directory in the same directory (it was too heavy to upload here, contact me if you want it at antoine.gilliard@hotmail.fr), it contains all the netCDF files used in the evaluation.

 Running Post_Trait_Mult_Freq.py will generate three result figures directories:
 	- bar_plots: The directory on the correlation bar plots containing